 The Cultural Discerner (CD) program has been a part of the work of the SAO since 1995, created because of a perceived need to demonstrate how Christians might take popular culture seriously in an academic setting.
-With anywhere from 10–22 sophomore students, the CD curriculum has focused on developing skills for cultural discernment in aspects of popular culture—music, film, television, advertising—with a view toward a skill set that could be applied to all parts of life.
+A group of sophomore students participate in a CD curriculum focused on developing skills for discernment in aspects of popular culture—music, film, television, advertising—with an aim toward a skill set that could be applied to all parts of life.
 As part of the residence hall leadership team, CDs facilitate discernment activities with other students.

-One of the greatest strengths of the CD program is that it claims another “square inch” of culture to explore in terms of the “all things” language that emerges from Calvin’s Reformed identity.
-CDs learn how to analyze everything from classic, groundbreaking films to the latest reality TV show for evidence of both the Kingdom of life and the kingdom of death, learning how to engage in Holy‑Spirited thinking.
-Without grounding in knowledge of the Holy Spirit, however, the Reformed model of cultural engagement can become a form of secular humanism which reflects an innate belief that discernment is merely hard thinking of a certain kind.
-Correcting this tendency requires intention and vigilance, as does a tendency toward dualistic pietism.
+One of the greatest strengths of the CD program is that it claims another frequently neglected “square inch” of our world to explore through Calvin’s Reformed identity.
+CDs learn how to analyze everything from classic, groundbreaking films to the latest reality TV show for nuance and evidence of both the Kingdom of life and the kingdom of death.
+Discernment, a gift only of the Holy Spirit, allows us to distinguish between the always entangled ruination and redemption in all things.